GavinLHines/earnings-sentiment-altdata/README.md

 # EARNINGS CALL SENTIMENT ANALYZER

-Quantifies the 'tone' in the speech of earnings call transcripts and links it to stock movements.
+Evaluates the 'tone' in earnings call transcripts using natural language processing, compares sentiment between speakers, and links stock price movements to executive communication.

 ## WHAT IT DOES